‘The Bachelor’ Nick and Vanessa Faking Their Relationship For Fame?

 “At this point, she doesn’t even care about her relationship with Nick.
 Her main focus is landing a sitcom or a feature film,” the source stated.
 “She is taking full advantage of her time in.
 She sees herself as the next Julia Roberts.”

-Viall’s relationship with Grimaldi is clearly in a delicate spot, and Us Magazine reports that they are not planning on tying the knot in the near future.
+Viall’s relationship with Grimaldi is clearly in a delicate spot, and Us Magazine reported that they are not planning on tying the knot in the near future.
 In fact, when asked about walking down the aisle with Grimaldi, Viall said it was too early for wedding plans and that they are simply enjoying the dating life for the time being.

 “She’s living with me,” Viall added after performing on DWTS.
 “But obviously we’re still working through the visa stuff, so she may have to pop back to Montreal at some point.
 While we’re in L.A., we’re living together.”